parduckids/milestone-project-three/README.md

     * Log in and Register buttons are present
 ![image](/waveandleaf/static/readme/navbar-mobile-basic.png)
 * Navigation bar on mobile and tablet when the user is logged in:
-    * Log in and Register buttons are hidden, my recipes and upload recipe button and hey 'username' text is present
+    * Log in and Register buttons are hidden, my recipes and upload recipe button and hey 'username' text is present <br>
 ![image](/waveandleaf/static/readme/navbar-mobile-logged-in.png)

 ## Footer